MarrynDelt/Digital_CPU/verilog/1.Single Cycle/core/readme.txt

-the interconnect of all the modules
+the interconnect of all the modules in CPU

+2021.07.09